JahanA23/JahanA23.github.io/README.md

 ### Excel working with Data
 Working with numbers in Excel is a lifelong skill!
 Excel turns data into information that is easier to grasp.
 I enjoy doing projects using data ribbon and turn it into meaningful information.

+## Projects tips/shortcuts

 ![image](https://github.com/user-attachments/assets/a1c0bcf8-529a-4355-b651-d3d339e08df1)

+By disabling autofit column widths the pivot table can made bigger or smaller and won't reset after a refresh.
+This is beneficial to avoid rest of pivot table widths.

 ## Certifications
 ![image](https://github.com/user-attachments/assets/32eb512c-5d7e-43a2-b3ba-952db66455e9)